-- For using NFC features of IoTize Tap Manager, you need an iPhone 7 or newer.
+- To use NFC features of IoTize Tap Manager, you need an iPhone 7 or newer.

-- For using the background Tag reading feature, you need an iPhone XS, XS Max or XR model.
+- To use the background Tag reading feature, you need an iPhone XS, XS Max or XR model.

-- TapNLink Primers older than the ones distributed in July 2018 are not compatible with Iotize Tap Manager for iOS.
-If you are planning to use these older version of Primers with an iPhone contact us at firstname.lastname@example.org for an upgrade.
+- TapNLink Primers older than the ones distributed in July 2018 are not compatible with IoTize Tap Manager for iOS.
+If you are planning to use an old Primer with an iPhone contact us at firstname.lastname@example.org for an upgrade.